TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - enable hrtf crash on windows

 - add markers for allies that are off-screen
 	- simply clamp the nicknames to bounds and maybe add an arrow
 		- then just clamp to a smaller bound to account for an arrow

 - fix neon maps being generated in the project folder

 - Note that message buffer might overflow during resynchro, causing a disconnection
 - random shutdowns might be to lag spikes as well
 - well, just increase message buffer sizes?

--balance
-	- m4 damage: 33
-	- ak damage: 38

 - re-freeze when match starts and someone respawns at warmup